NHU0606/Base-of-game-GI/README.md

 Base for Game Maker Intensive </br>
-U guys just copy and find chracter to paste as I said at class
+U guys just copy and find character to paste as I said at class